 7. Make sure natural reinforcers exist in your workplace

-While external reinforcers like rewards are undoubtedly essential, employees need natural reinforcers to stay motivated and keep going every day.
+While external reinforcers like rewards are essential, employees need natural reinforcers to stay motivated and keep going every day.

 These are positive reinforcers arising from the nature of the work being done — for instance, the increased productivity when an employee has learned how to use project management software.
 The employee must get to work on projects where the natural reinforcers are clear, compelling, and lasting.

 Make a difference in your business outcomes